Interstate 68: Predecessors

 At Bruceton Mills, WV 73 ended at WV 26, which, from there, runs northeast into Pennsylvania, becoming Pennsylvania Route 281 at the state line and meeting US 40 north of the border.
 From there, eastbound traffic would follow US 40 into Maryland.
 I-68 now parallels US 40 through western Maryland.

 US 40 followed the route of the National Road through Pennsylvania and Maryland.
-The National Road was the first federally funded road built in the US, authorized by Congress in 1806.
+The National Road was the first federally funded road built in the U.S., authorized by Congress in 1806.
 Construction lasted from 1811 to 1837, establishing a road that extended from Cumberland to Vandalia, Illinois.
-Upon the establishment of the United States Numbered Highway System in 1926, the route of the National Road became part of US 40.
+Upon the establishment of the U.S. Numbered Highway System in 1926, the route of the National Road became part of US 40.

 Cumberland Thruway

-In the early 1960s, as the Interstate Highway System was being built throughout the United States, east–west travel through western Maryland was difficult, as US 40, the predecessor to I-68, was a two-lane country road with steep grades and hairpin turns.
+In the early 1960s, as the Interstate Highway System was being built throughout the U.S., east–west travel through western Maryland was difficult, as US 40, the predecessor to I-68, was a two-lane country road with steep grades and hairpin turns.
 In Cumberland, the traffic situation was particularly problematic, as the usage of US 40 exceeded the capacity of the city's narrow streets.
 Traffic following US 40 through Cumberland entered through the Cumberland Narrows and followed Henderson Avenue to Baltimore Avenue.
 After the construction of I-68, this route through Cumberland became US 40 Alternate (US 40 Alt.).